Joao-Fernandes-Silva/Codewars-challenges/6 kyu/Challenges6kyu.md

 - **Examples**
 If a = [1, 2] and b = [1], the result should be [2].
 If a = [1, 2, 2, 2, 3] and b = [2], the result should be [1, 3].

+### 9. Bit Counting
+- **Description**: Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
+You can guarantee that input is non-negative.

+- **Examples**
+ The binary representation of 1234 is 10011010010, so the function should return 5 in this case